paulyc/Mr.Radar/README.md

 into an image.
 (Much like the TDWR data itself, by the time you're reading this it may have moved, so, being in the public domain as a Work of the Federal Government(R), I have also taken the liberty of putting it in [a repo](https://github.com/paulyc/NOAA-WCT) that should last at least as long as this one, and at the same URI....

+* No I have never even worked at a private company that kept their engineers' docs up to date, can only imagine the absurd hassle it must be trying to fix any of them when they're the government's